Infiltration tactics: Germany

 As far back as the 18th century, Prussian military doctrine stressed maneuver and force concentration to achieve a decisive battle (Vernichtungsgedanke).
 The German military searched for ways to apply this in the face of trench warfare.
 Captain Willy Rohr fought in the long Battle of Hartmannswillerkopf (1914–1915), starting with two Pionier (combat engineer) companies.
 Such engineers were often employed in assaulting fortifications, using non-standard weapons and tactics compared to the regular infantry.
 Rohr's initial efforts to use these as special advanced strike teams, to break French trench lines for following troops to exploit, achieved only limited success, with heavy losses.
 Rohr, working with his superiors, saw equipment improved, including the new Stahlhelme (steel helmets), ample supplies of hand grenades, flamethrowers, light mortars and light machine guns.
 Rohr's analysis was that much more training was needed to incorporate the new weapons and to coordinate separate attacks as needed to achieve the overall operational goals.
 His analysis got the attention of the Oberste Heeresleitung (OHL, German army high command).
 In December 1915, Rohr was given the task of training the army in "modern close combat", and soon promoted to major.
 During the next two years, special Stoßtruppen (stormtrooper) detachments were created in divisions throughout the army; select men were sent to Rohr for training, who became trainers when they returned to their units.
-These tactics were expanded and refined by many in the German military command, extending the Prussian military doctrine down to smallest units – specially trained troops maneuvered and organised to strike selected positions, wherever opportunities were found.
+These tactics were expanded and refined by many in the German military command, extending the Prussian military doctrine down to the smallest units – specially trained troops maneuvered and organised to strike selected positions, wherever opportunities were found.

 German infiltration tactics are sometimes called Hutier tactics, after German General Oskar von Hutier, even though his role in developing the tactics was limited.
 Hutier, along with his artillery commander Colonel Georg Bruchmüller, improved the use of artillery in ways that suited infiltration tactics.
 Conventional mass-wave tactics were typically preceded by days of constant bombardment of all defender positions, attempting to gain advantage by attrition.
 Hutier favoured brief but intense hurricane bombardments that allow the opponent little time to react and reinforce their line.
 The bombardment targeted the opponents' rear areas to destroy or disrupt roads, artillery, and command centres.
 This was done to suppress and confuse the defenders and reduce their capability to counterattack from their rearward defence lines.
 For maximum effect, the exact points of attack remained concealed until the last possible moment, and the infantry attacked immediately following the short bombardment.